 Most dementia caregiving books include some coverage of how to help persons with their daily tasks.
 You can use the books given below as a starting point (adapt the tips to your context).
 You can also see our full list of suggested books at: Books on dementia and care or surf Amazon.com or Amazon.in for your specific needs.

-The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life (Nancy L Mace, Peter V Rabins): This classic, must-read book includes suggestions on handling problems that may arise during daily activities.
-For the paperback version, see Amazon.comOpens in new window (6th ed), or, if you are in India, see Amazon.inOpens in new window (6th ed) or FlipkartOpens in new window (5th ed) or any other vendor.
+The 36-Hour Day: A Family Guide to Caring for Persons with Alzheimer Disease, Related Dementing Illnesses, and Memory Loss in Later Life by Nancy L Mace, Peter V Rabins.
+This classic, must-read book includes suggestions on handling problems that may arise during daily activities.
+Available as paperback and Kindle ebook.

-The Comfort of Home: A Complete Guide for Caregivers (Maria M Myers, Paula Derr): This book includes practical tips for dementia caregivers, including suggestions on setting up a daily routine and on helping persons with their daily living activities.
-For the paperback version, see Amazon.comOpens in new window, or, if you are in India, see Amazon.inOpens in new window or FlipkartOpens in new window or any other vendor.
+The Comfort of Home: A Complete Guide for Caregivers by Maria M Myers, Paula Derr This book includes practical tips for dementia caregivers, including suggestions on setting up a daily routine and on helping persons with their daily living activities.
+Available on Amazon.